jwe4ec/fy7e6/README.md

 ## TODOs

 - Compute GMA d
-- Compute marginal effects for "a1" dropout models
-- Correct descriptions of estimands in dropout table
-- Format demographics table
 - Compute table for raw means and standard deviations of outcomes by condition over time (`compute_raw_m_and_sd.R`)
 - Compute rates of item- and scale-level missingness (`compute_missing_data_rates.R`)